tempestt-neal/home/_research/lab.md

 ## Joining the Lab

 ### Open Positions
-Currently, we do not have funding for additional PhD students and can only welcome you if you have a fellowship.
+Currently, we do not have funding for additional Ph.D. students and can only welcome you if you have a fellowship.

 ### Interested Ph.D.
 Students
 Ph.D. students with experience in one or more of the following research areas are encouraged to send their application materials (listed below) to Dr. Neal via e-mail.